ironmanfpv/Question-Visualizer-for-Monocle/README.md

 Imagine one of two scenarios:

-Scenario one: You are a giving a briefing and presentation.
-Your audience have questions.
+Scenario one: You are giving a briefing or a presentation.
+Your audience have questions pertaining to what you shared but they cannot ask you directly.
 You share with them a Google Sheet for them to key in their questions.
+You have their questions in view.
 You handle them at an interim juncture.

 Scenario two : You are a teacher/lecturer teaching a lesson.
 Your students have questions.
 They hesitate to raise them as the group size is huge and they are processing their thoughts, trying to phrase their questions.
 You share with them a Google Sheet for them to key in their questions.
+You have their questions in view.
 You handle them at a Q&A segment.

 This app allows you to collate the questions from the shared Google Sheets using Google Sheets API.
 The questions are listed and numbered as